BLUE OR PURPLE CORN - A SPECIAL FOOD FOR DEVELOPMENT

 Blue corn is a hybrid variety of purple corn that is not quite as good for development as the purple type.
 If you can obtain purple corn products, they are somewhat better.

 Hybridization.
-So far, purple corn is not too hybridized or modified genetically, as are white corn, in particular, and yellow corn.
-Many corn allergies involve the hybrids, so some people who do not tolerate corn products well can eat purple corn.
+So far, purple corn is not too hybridized or modified genetically, as is white corn.
+Many corn allergies involve the hybrids, so some people who do not tolerate corn products well can often eat purple corn.

 Gluten-free.
 Corn is gluten-free or very low in gluten, so it can be tolerated by many people who are sensitive to gluten.